LIBREhub/napari-LatAm-workshop-2023/_sources/intro.md

 Before the course starts, all partcipants are required to have Napari and Jupyter installed, [please see the course preparation page](https://librehub.github.io/napari-LatAm-workshop-2023/day0/pre-requirements/to_be_installed.html) - and make use of the [napari chatroom for troubleshooting](https://napari.zulipchat.com/#narrow/stream/393209-napari-latam-workshop-2023/) if you face installation issues.
 The session on Python environments is further more in the inverted classroom format, so we kindly ask that you familiarise yourself with the [dedicated teaching material on environments](https://hackmd.io/@talley/SJB_lObBi#Python-environments-workshop) before the session in order to simply use the given time for questions.

-## Timetable (subject to adjustments)
+## Timetable

-All following times are in Chilean (Santiago) time.
+All following times are in Chilean (Santiago) time (currently GMT-4).
 [Look up your related time here](https://timezonewizard.com/tn-75s), so you don't miss anything.

 <style>
 .markdown-table {width:100%;}